Tracking the Tropics: Understanding your risk before a storm

 Steve Bowen is a meteorologist and the head of catastrophe insight for AON, a business consulting firm that specializes in risk and sustainability.
 Bowen’s work focuses on weather volatility, climate change, population exposure and mitigating the challenges posed by escalating risk.

-Bowen, who previously worked as a TV meteorologist in Tampa Bay, will join Tracking the Tropics on Wednesday to discuss the risk presented by hurricanes, population growth in vulnerable areas, and the complexities of insurance.
+Bowen, who previously worked as a TV meteorologist in Tampa Bay, joined Tracking the Tropics on Wednesday to discuss the risk presented by hurricanes, population growth in vulnerable areas and the complexities of insurance.

 Tracking the Tropics streams at 2 p.m.
 ET every Wednesday during hurricane season.
 For the latest updates, check out our Tracking the Tropics website.